Panther-Schools/clone-like-openai/README.md

 ## Session State in Streamlit
 - a python object that exists in memory for the users/application to use

-1. For the steamlit application the sessions exists as long as the user keeps the tab open
+1. For the Steamlit application the sessions exist as long as the user keeps the tab open
-2. OR the application maintains the active connection between the front-end with back-end
+2. OR the application maintains the active connection between the front-end and the back-end

-Sessions are mainted separately for every users.
-For example if user a is using the app in USA and user B is using it in India then both the sessions will not impact each others session
+Sessions are maintained separately for every user.
+For example,if user A is using the app in the USA and user B is using it in India then both sessions will not impact each other session

 Session State
 - Session is what happens in the browsers, the actions taken by the users
-- State is how we capture that session and store the current value of the widget to use them later
+- State is how we capture that session and store the current value of the widget to use later

-Session State is like a Dictionaries({}) where we can add the key and value pair to access it later for usage purpose
+Session State is like a Dictionaries({}) where we can add the key and value pair to access it later for usage purposes

-## Create Virtual Environent
+## Create Virtual Environment

-We are going to use anaconda for creating the virtual environment.
-You can download anaconda from here. use below command to create the virtual environment
+We are going to use Anaconda for creating the virtual environment.
+You can download Anaconda from here. use the below command to create the virtual environment
 ```
 conda create -p venv python==3.12
 ```
-After you have created the virtual environment you need to activate the virtul environemnt.
+After you have created the virtual environment you need to activate the virtual environment.
-To activate the environment use below command
+To activate the environment use the below command
 ```
 conda activate venv
 ```